Colin Kaepernick Appears To Take A Shot At Jay-Z Amidst Fallout From Rapper’s NFL Partnership

 — Ashley Holder (@AshNoelleTV) August 17, 2019

-As Kapernick noted in his Instagram post, Reid is one of the players who has taken a knee during the national anthem at football games and continues to do so.
+As Kaepernick noted in his Instagram post, Reid is one of the players who has taken a knee during the national anthem at football games and continues to do so.

-As Vibe reports, the criticism against Jay Z was amplified by his claim that he spoke to Colin Kaepernick about the initiative before it was announced.
+As Vibe reports, the criticism against Jay-Z was amplified by his claim that he spoke to Colin Kaepernick about the initiative before it was announced.
 But Kaepernick’s girlfriend, radio personality Nessa, has said that isn’t true.

-As The Guardian reports, on her radio show, she took issue with the fact that Jay Z was incorporating social justice into his business deal with the NFL.
+As The Guardian reports, on her radio show, she took issue with the fact that Jay-Z was incorporating social justice into his business deal with the NFL.

 Colin Kaepernick has not given a direct comment on Jay-Z’s deal with the NFL as yet.